trinityprivacy/firefox-hardening/README.md

 ## First Method: User Configuration File

+The [arkenfox/user.js](https://github.com/arkenfox/user.js) is a configuration file which aims to provide as much privacy and enhanced security as possible, and to reduce tracking and fingerprinting as much as possible - while minimizing any loss of functionality and breakage.

 #### Download Link

-The file user.js-xxx.zip can be downloaded from this repository: [https://github.com/arkenfox/user.js](https://github.com/arkenfox/user.js)
+The file user.js-xxx.zip can be downloaded from the repository [release page](https://github.com/arkenfox/user.js/releases) Be aware that before proceeding with this methos, a read to the [wiki](https://github.com/arkenfox/user.js/wiki) is highly recommended!

 #### Extract the files